lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 git push jekyll
 ```

-And your site should update instantly.
-Pretty neat.
+And your site should update instantly!
+Pretty cool I reckon.

 ## Next steps